wbcmedia/wbcmedia.github.io/draft.md

 - Barclay and Barclay look annoyed at Candice and indicate that she needs to be quiet

-**_Barclay Two_** : "...has lovely hair, for always looking after me.
+**_Barclay Two_** : "...has lovely hair, and has always looked after me.
 Gideon is dead kind and thoughtful"

 **_Candice_** : Oh, dead kind and thoughtful.
 Yeah, that's very true, that's you all over Gid.